In the middle of a leafy Roman suburb, a tattered billboard glows under the scorching summer heat.

 But as Catholicism still exerts a powerful sway on social mores — resulting in high rates of medical staff refusing to carry out abortions — what is technically a right can often feel like something one still has to fight for.

-As a government crisis-ridden Italy now hurtles towards a fresh set of general elections — where a conservative far-right is likely to win, bolstered by the revocation of Roe v Wade in the US and populist conservative movements in Europe who are staunchly anti-abortion — an already complex situation could become even more precarious.
+Now that the conservative far-right has won Italy's snap elections, bolstered by the revocation of Roe v Wade in the US and the rising tide of anti-abortion populist movements, an already complex situation could become even more precarious.

 ‘Objectors of conscience or convenience?’